What Can I Study?

 Students will sit formal mock examinations at the end of Year 12 to allow progress to be measured prior to application being made to university courses.

-Alongside their A Level choices they will be expected to participate fully in an enrichment curriculum that offers them a chance to build a competitive portfolio for employment, apprenticeships and university applications.
-This could also include the opportunity to study for a fourth subject at AS level.
+Alongside their Sixth Form option choices they will be expected to participate fully in an enrichment curriculum that offers them a chance to build a competitive portfolio for employment, apprenticeships and university applications.

 To find out more detail about our courses and their entry requirements can be found within our prospectus.

 Trips and visits will also play a big part in your Sixth Form learning and no matter what courses you study, you are sure to find yourself somewhere exciting to help you gain as much as you can from your chosen subjects.